markadrake/web-ui-sequenced-content/readme.md

 ## License

-It's all frontend code.
+It's all front-end code.
 Take it.
 Improve upon it.
 Trash it.
 Do what you like!
 [Read the license](LICENSE).

 # About the Author